SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/nested-loops-problems/nested-loops-problems.md

 ### Output

-The output contains all **quadruple** searches, in ascending order, one per line.
+The output contains all **numbers in batches of four**, in ascending order, one per line.

 ### Sample Input and Output